-- A. Sectionals: Time schedules for the sectionals will be determined at the sectional seed meetings on Wednesday, October 16th. - 1.
-Immediately after sectional competition has been completed, the sectional tennis manager must complete and forward the online winner report to the IHSA office along with any other tournament reports as listed in the girls' tennis manual. - 2.
-Host schools must use the principal or athletic director's password to have access to the "tournament management" section.
-The coach's password will not provide access to this area of the schools' center.
-It is important that match results are submitted online immediately after the completion of the sectional, so the state final seeding committee can begin seed work.
+- A. Sectionals: Time schedules for the sectionals will be determined at the sectional seed meetings on Wednesday, June 2nd. - 1.
+Immediately after sectional competition has been completed, the sectional tennis manager must complete and forward the online winner report to the IHSA office along with any other tournament reports as listed in the Boys' tennis manual. - 2.
+Passwords are now assigned to every coach, but your Athletic Director or Principal will need to activate you as the Tournament Manager in order for you to have access to the Tournament Management section of the Schools Center.